Miguel Harth-Bedoya

 Miguel Alberto Harth-Bedoya Gonzalez (born 1968) is a Peruvian conductor.
 He was formerly music director of the Fort Worth Symphony Orchestra from 2000 to 2020 and chief conductor of the Norwegian Radio Orchestra from 2013 to 2020.
-Starting the Fall of 2023, Harth-Bedoya became the Mary Franks Thompson Director of Orchestral Studies and Music Director of the Baylor University Symphony Orchestra.
+Starting the Fall of 2023, Harth-Bedoya became the Mary Franks Thompson Director of Orchestral Studies and music director of the Baylor University Symphony Orchestra.

 On May 14, 2024, Harth-Bedoya was announced as distinguished resident director of orchestras and professor of conducting at the Rice University Shepherd School of Music.
-He begins as designate in the 2024-25 school year and will assume full responsibilities overseeing the Shepherd School’s orchestral programs in the 2025-26 season.
+He began as designate in the 2024–25 school year and assumed full responsibilities overseeing the Shepherd School's orchestral programs in the 2025–26 season.

 Biography

 Family and early life

 Harth-Bedoya was born in Lima.
 His mother was a choral director for the airline Aeroperu.
 His sister Maria Luisa Harth-Bedoya is a guitarist.

 Harth-Bedoya studied at the Curtis Institute in Philadelphia.
 He later attended the Juilliard School in New York, where his teachers included Otto-Werner Mueller.
 He graduated from Juilliard in 1991 with a Bachelor of Music degree and in 1993 with a Master of Music degree, both in conducting.
 His other conducting teachers have included Gustav Meier and Seiji Ozawa.
 In his native Peru, Harth-Bedoya helped to establish the Orquesta Filarmonica de Lima and the Compañía Contemporánea de Opera, and worked with both ensembles from 1993 to 1998.